 Brain normothermia therapy

-for brain injured patients
+for brain-injured patients

 Treatment system

 The single-use nasal cooling kit consists of a tubing set with a heat exchanger bag that is inserted into the cooling elements on the device.
-The nasal balloon catheter is inserted to the patient’s nasal cavity and connected to the tubing set.
+The nasal balloon catheter is inserted into the patient’s nasal cavity and connected to the tubing set.
 Thereby a closed system is created, in which the cooled saline solution is circulated.

 uniqueness

 TEQCool’s novel brain normothermia treatment will offer several unique benefits.
-Rapid selective brain cooling combined with precise brain temperature control are the most important therapeutic benefits, with the potential to significantly improve the cooling treatment of brain injured patients.
+Rapid selective brain cooling combined with precise brain temperature control are the most important therapeutic benefits, with the potential to significantly improve the cooling treatment of brain-injured patients.

 Rapid brain cooling